 - Within the Project Pane, hit on Get Started with a Droplet

-- Next, choose a plan; since we starting at a low budget, and want to run the droplet for a long; wisely choose the lowest plan from the list – I’ve selected Starter Plan of $5/mo
+- Next, choose a plan; since we are starting at a low budget and want to run the droplet for a long; wisely choose the lowest plan from the list – I’ve selected the Starter Plan of $5/mo

 - Pricing: $5 per month